-Vaping refers to the act of inhaling and exhaling aerosol, harmful particles suspended in a heated gas produced by an electronic device.
-Vaping is a delivery method, not a substance.
-The same device that delivers nicotine can also be used to inhale cannabis, other chemicals, or substances marketed as wellness or health products.
+Vaping is the act of inhaling and exhaling an aerosol—a mixture of particles suspended in a heated gas—produced by an electronic device.
+It’s important to understand that vaping is a delivery method, not a substance.
+The same device can be used to inhale nicotine, cannabis, or other substances, including products marketed as wellness or health aids.

 What is Vaping?